dynamsoft-docs/barcode-reader-docs/programming/dotnet/release-notes/dotnet-7.md

 noTitleIndex: true
 ---

-# Release Notes for C Language - 7.6 and below
+# Release Notes for .NET SDK - 7.6 and below

 ## 7.6 (09/01/2020)